Dr. Matthew Paldy, PhD, LP

 Desire Is Relational, Not Fixed

-A central assumption in psychodynamic couples therapy is that desire is not simply an individual trait—it is relational.
-It is shaped by how emotionally safe, seen, and internally connected partners feel with one another.
+A central assumption in depth-oriented couples therapy is that desire is not simply an individual trait—it is relational.
+It is shaped by emotional safety, felt responsiveness, and the degree to which partners experience themselves as seen and understood.

-When emotional safety declines, sexual desire often shifts accordingly—not as a conscious decision, but as a relational response to closeness, tension, or unresolved attachment needs.
+When emotional safety declines, sexual desire often shifts accordingly—not as a conscious decision, but as an adaptive response to relational stress, distance, or unresolved attachment tension.

 Attachment and Sexual Intimacy